sdsc/R-roll/README.md

 ## Dependencies

+yum install tk-devel
+Not needed by R itself; however, a number of R modules depend on R having been compiled with the tk-devel package present.

 The sdsc-roll must be installed on the build machine, since the build process depends on make include files provided by that roll.